Friendsgiving Playlist: Drink, Eat, Dance This Thanksgiving - Mandatory

-Friendsgiving Playlist: Drink, Eat, Dance With Your Pals This Thanksgiving
+Friendsgiving Playlist: Drink, Eat, Dance With Your Fam This Thanksgiving

 Photo: Nattakorn Maneerat (Getty Images)